hiimbex/create-pr-on-install/blog.md

 }))
 ```

+### Creating a File

 Now that we have this new reference, we want to go ahead and add our file to the repository.
 We can do
 so using GitHub's [Content API](https://developer.github.com/v3/repos/contents/) which allows us to
 [create a file](https://developer.github.com/v3/repos/contents/#create-a-file) which also automatically
 creates a commit for us on our branch.
 We'll assume that the repository this is being installed on
 doesn't already have a file in this path.